Are you a homeowner?

-We’re working with municipalities and community leaders to implement natural infrastructure projects across southwest Nova Scotia to better manage stormwater runoff and improve water quality within the watershed.
+We’re working with homeowners to implement natural infrastructure projects across southwest Nova Scotia to better manage stormwater runoff and improve water quality within the watershed.

 What is natural infrastructure and why is it important?